ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Concepts

 - *Service*: A `service` is an HTTP web service described by a Swagger.
 A service is the discrete unit of functionality that can be remotely accessed.
 - *Resource*: A `resource` is a single request handler within a service.
-The resource concept is designed to be access protocol independent - but in the initial release of the language it is intendended to work with HTTP.
+The resource concept is designed to be access protocol independent - but in the initial release of the language it is intended to work with HTTP.
-- *Connector*: A `Connector` represents a participant in the integration.
-Connectors can be declared at a service level or within a resource.
+- *Connector*: A `connector` represents a participant in the integration and is used to interact with an external system.
+Ballerina includes a set of standard connectors.
+- *Connection*: A connection represents the instantiation of a `connector` with a particular configuration.
-- *Action*: An `action` is an operation one can execute against a `connector`
+- *Action*: An `action` is an operation one can execute against a connection - i.e. a single interaction with a participant of the integration.
 - *Function*: A `function` is an operation that is executed by a worker.
 - *Worker*: A `worker` is a thread of execution that the integration developer programs as a lifeline.